The existence of a strongly polynomial time simplex algorithm for linear programs

 {\it "The story of LP is one with all the elements of a grand historical drama.
 The original idea of testing if a polyhedron is non-empty by using a variable elimination to project down one dimension at a time until a tautology emerges dates back to a paper by Fourier \cite{Fou26} in 1823.
 This gets re-invented in the 1930s by Motzkin \cite{Mot36}.
 The real interest in LP happens during World War II when mathematicians ponder best ways of utilising resources at a time when they are constrained". }

-As one of the fundamental problems in optimization and discrete geometry, it has been a very successful undertaking in the field of polyhedral combinatorics in the last six decades.
-Part of this success relies on a very rich interplay between geometric and algebraic properties of the faces of such a polyhedron and corresponding combinatorial structures of the problem it encodes.
+As one of the fundamental problems in optimization and discrete geometry, LP has been a very successful undertaking in the field of polyhedral combinatorics in the last six decades.
+Part of this success relies on a very rich interplay between geometric and algebraic properties of the boundary of a polyhedron and corresponding combinatorial structures of the problem it encodes.

-The simplex algorithm, invented by Dantzig \cite{Dan47} solves LP problems by using pivot rules and procedures an optimal solution.
+The simplex algorithm, invented by Dantzig \cite{Dan47} solves LPs by using pivot rules and procedures an optimal solution.
 Subsequently developed various simplex algorithms are to iteratively improve the current feasible solutions by moving from one vertex of the polyhedron to an adjoint one according to some pivot rule, until no more improvement is possible and optimality is proven.
 All edges that connect these adjoint vertices of the polyhedron form a pivot path.
 The complexity of the simplex algorithm is then determined by the length of the path - the number of pivot steps.